 When storing and cooking meats, your primary concern should, of course, be food safety.
 So here are a few guidelines from the U. S. Department of Agriculture on storing ground beef.

-If it’s properly stored in the freezer, frozen ground beef is good for up to 4 months.
+If you’re wondering how long can you freeze ground beef, you’re not alone.
+Generally speaking, if it’s properly stored in the freezer, frozen ground beef is good for up to 4 months.
 This assumes that you’ve used freezer storage bags or freezer paper and the like.
-If you’re storing the ground beef in its original package, I’d recommend using it within a couple of weeks.
-I’ve found that anything longer than that with the original packaging usually leads to freezer burn and/or a bad flavor.
+If you’re storing the frozen ground beef in its original store packaging, I’d recommend using it within a couple of weeks.
+I’ve found that anything longer than that with the original store packaging usually leads to freezer burn and/or a bad flavor.
+Although food with freezer burn is safe to eat, you’ll probably find that the flavor and texture are not to your liking.

 Raw ground beef stored in the refrigerator should be used within 1-2 days after purchasing, according to USDA guidelines.
 I’ve found this to be the optimal time, too.
 But if you’ve purchased discount meat, you’ll want to either cook it or freeze it as soon as possible.

 Cooked ground beef can be stored in the refrigerator for 3-4 days.
 It can be stored in the freezer for about 4 months before deteriorating.
-Technically, according to the USDA, the frozen ground beef is safe to eat “indefinitely.”
+Technically, according to the USDA, frozen ground beef is safe to eat “indefinitely.”
 Growing up, my family would store some meats for much longer than that, and we never once got sick from food.
-However, the taste definitely degrades over longer periods.
+However, the taste of the ground beef definitely degrades over longer periods.

 More Ground Beef Freezer Storage Tips

 Want to save space in your freezer?
-When separating your bulk ground beef into 1 pound bags, flatten the meat out and then stack the bags.
+When separating your bulk ground beef into 1 pound freezer bag, flatten the meat out and then stack the bags.
 I don’t know why I never thought of that before, but my husband pointed it out to me, and it saves so much space!
-We use quart size storage bags, which are the perfect size for one pound of meat.
+We use quart-size storage bags, which are the perfect size for one pound of meat.
 Here’s how ours looks in the freezer:

-This is embarrassing to admit, but before I did it this way, I just squished a pound into a roll or ball or patties and shoved them into a bag.
+This is embarrassing to admit, but before I did it this way, I just squished a pound of ground beef into a roll or ball or patties and shoved them into a freezer bag.
 This method cuts way down on thawing time, too.

 Do you have a freezer storage tip for ground meat?
 Share it with us in the comments!
 If you liked this post on how to store ground beef, you may enjoy some of our popular ground beef recipes!